-Matthew is the Principal of Grimshaw’s Southern Asia Business, based in Kuala Lumpur, covering projects across the region but with a specific focus on Singapore and Malaysia.
+Matthew is the Principal of Grimshaw’s Southern Asia Business, based in London, covering projects across the region but with a specific focus on Singapore and Malaysia.

 Currently he is leading the team designing Lendlease'e Tun Razak Exchange Lifestyle Quarter as Precinct Architect, a role which oversees the design team to ensure a cohesive world class design is achieved for this large scale mixed-use regeneration project.
 Prior to moving to South East Asia, Matthew was the Principal of Grimshaw's Melbourne Studio, and led the emerging commercial and mixed-use portfolio for the Australian practice.